 We aim to undertake research into common hand conditions of direct relevance to patients, clinicians and the NHS.
 We support a collaborative approach to study design, with patients, medical staff and clinical trial experts working together to develop high quality studies to improve clinical practice.
+Please see our Projects section to find out more about our research.

 In order to summarise what is already known and identify gaps in knowledge, we conduct systematic reviews of the evidence.
 We bring surgeons, therapists and patients together to prioritise research uncertainties, which can then be addressed by conducting research studies, such as randomized trials.